Nexium (Esomeprazole Magnesium Trihydrate)

 What If You Miss a Dose?

-Take the missed dose as soon as you remember, then return to your normal schedule.
-If it’s almost time for your next dose, skip the missed dose and continue as usual.
+If you miss a dose, take it as soon as you remember.
+If it's almost time for your next dose, skip the missed dose and return to your regular schedule.
+Do not double up on doses.

 Important: Never take a double dose to make up for a missed dose.